krupani/testnow/README.md

 This will run a series of commands and create a WebDriver-Ruby-RSpec framework for you in a directory called __rspec_now__.
 It will towards the end also ask you for gem dependency installation and it is highly recommended to say Yes.
 It will also create a sample scenario with a spec and spec_helper file with all configuration.
 This scenario can be executed by simple command to see a live demo of the execution.

 ```
-cd cucumber_now       # Navigate into the created directory
+cd rspec_now       # Navigate into the created directory

 rake rspec_now        # Executes using cucumber rake task
 ```